Lawson Robertson: Coaching career

 After the height of his success as a track and field athlete, Robertson competed for the New York Athletic Club, and coached there in 1909, later coaching at Brooklyn College and New York University.

-Robertson was better known for his appointment as a coach of the highly successful Irish-American Athletic club in Queens, New York in 1909, which had exceptional athletes who held many records.
-Although he enjoyed moderate success as an athlete, Robertson will be best remembered as an outstanding coach, arguably one of the most accomplished American track coaches of the first half of the twentieth century.
+Robertson was better known for his appointment as a coach of the Irish-American Athletic club in Queens, New York in 1909, which had athletes who held many records.
+Although he enjoyed moderate success as an athlete, Robertson is best known for his coaching career, regarded as one of the most accomplished American track coaches of the first half of the twentieth century.

-Robertson had the unique distinction of introducing the javelin throw to U.S. track and field after the Athens Olympics in 1906.
+Robertson had the distinction of introducing the javelin throw to U.S. track and field after the Athens Olympics in 1906.
 In WWI, he briefly served as a Lieutenant in the Air Service.